sspnyc/news-feed/README.md

 I still need to: <br>
 * create and map out a json file for categories and topics
 * plug feeds from instagram and vine api's
-* create a proper wireframe
+* create a proper wireframe and database ERD (entity relationship diagram)

 ### Old Viewer
 ``` markdown